neuronsimulator/nrn/neuron/general/classes/vector/vect.rst

     Description:
-        Read ascii values from a :func:`File` instance (must already be opened for reading) into vector.
+        Read ascii values from a :class:`File` instance (must already be opened for reading) into vector.
 If present, scanning takes place til *n* items are read or until EOF.
 Otherwise, :code:`vec.scanf` reads until end of file.
         If reading